 Appointing a Scaffolding Contractor

 Procuring, appointing and managing scaffolding contracts can be difficult at the best of times.
-That’s why the National Access & Scaffolding Confederation has published a new free guidance note aimed at making these tasks as clear as possible.
+That’s why the National Access & Scaffolding Confederation has published a free guidance note aimed at making these tasks as clear as possible.

-This simple, go-to guide – appropriately named SG39-21 Guidance on Appointing a Scaffolding Contractor – can be downloaded here.
-It is intended to be used in conjunction with the NASC’s comprehensive scaffolding management guide, updated in December 2020.
-This can be downloaded here:
+It is intended to be used in conjunction with the NASC’s comprehensive scaffolding management guide, which can be downloaded here.

-Why do you need these guides?
+Why do you need these two documents?

 Peace of mind is a good place to start.
 Under The Construction Design and Management Regulations (CDM), principal contractors and contractors have an important role in managing health and safety risks during the construction phase.